HugoMalagon/NeuroData_860.053-MUW/README.md

 # NeuroData_860.053-MUW

-Welcome to the ecture of the MUW on Processing and Interpretation of Neuroscience Data.
+Welcome to the lecture of the MUW on Processing and Interpretation of Neuroscience Data.

 This repository is fundamental for the lectures # 5 to 8.